A continuous show of blooms from spring to frost. The double flowers are a gorgeous, magenta pink shade.

 How did we do?
 Have we convinced you that they are the best Gerberas around?
 We hope so because we are really impressed with these new comers, and we think you will be too.

 Gerberas grow well in the garden in a sunny spot in well drained soils.
-Water to establish then only if rainfall is low.
-Adding a slow release fertiliser regularly or a liquid fertiliser monthly during flowering to encourage more flowers and healthy plants.
+Water to establish, this takes around four weeks, then you only need to worry if rainfall is low.
+Adding a slow release fertiliser, or a liquid fertiliser monthly during flowering will help to encourage more flowers and healthy plants.

 Gerberas make excellent cut flowers.
 Be sure to wait a few days or so for the flower to develop the petals on the inner rim, and then pick them, they will actually last longer.
 Cut the flowers back to the base of the stem.
 If you don’t cut blooms for display, you should dead head spent flowers to encourage more blooms in the same way.